Republic of China (1912–1949)

-Meanwhile, the KMT under Sun attempted multiple times to establish a rival national government in Guangzhou, eventually taking the city with the help of weapons, funding, and advisors from the Soviet Union under the condition that the KMT form the First United Front with the CCP.
-CCP members joined the KMT and the two parties cooperated to build a revolutionary base in Guangzhou, from which Sun planned to launch a campaign to reunify China.
+Meanwhile, the KMT under Sun attempted multiple times to establish a rival government in Guangzhou, eventually taking the city with help from the Soviet Union under the condition that the KMT form the First United Front with the CCP in order to go about reunifying China.
 Sun's death in 1925 precipitated a power struggle that eventually resulted in the rise of General Chiang Kai-shek to KMT chairmanship.
-Chiang led the successful Northern Expedition from 1926 to 1928, benefitting from strategic alliances with warlords and the help of Soviet military advisors.
-By 1927, Chiang felt secure enough to end the alliance with the Soviets and purged the Communists from the KMT.
-In 1928, the last major warlord pledged allegiance to the KMT's Nationalist government in Nanjing.
-Chiang subsequently ruled the country as a one-party state (Dang Guo) under the KMT, receiving international recognition as the representative of China.
+By 1927, Chiang felt secure enough to end the alliance with the Soviets and purged the Communists before completing the Northern Expedition to achieve Sun's goal in 1928.
+Chiang subsequently ruled the country as a one-party state under the Dang Guo system, receiving international recognition as the representative of China.

-While there was relative prosperity during the Nanjing decade (1927–1937), the ROC faced serious threats from within and without.
-After being severely weakened by the purge, the CCP gradually rebuilt its strength by organizing peasants in the countryside.
-In addition, warlords who resented Chiang's consolidation of power led several uprisings, most significantly the Central Plains War.
-In 1931, the Japanese invaded Manchuria, followed by a series of smaller encroachments and ultimately a full-scale invasion of China in 1937.
-World War II devastated China, leading to enormous loss of life and material destruction.
-War with Japan continued until its surrender in September 1945, after which Taiwan was placed under Chinese administration.
-Civil war then resumed, and the CCP's People's Liberation Army began to gain upper hand in 1948 over a larger and better-armed Republic of China Armed Forces due to better tactics and corruption within the ROC leadership.
-The CCP proclaimed the People's Republic of China in October 1949, though remnants of the ROC government would persist in mainland China until late 1951.
+While there was relative prosperity during the Nanjing decade (1927–1937), the ROC faced internal and external threats.
+The severely weakened CCP gradually rebuilt its strength by organizing peasants in the countryside.
+Surviving warlords who resented Chiang's consolidation of power led several uprisings, most significantly the Central Plains War.
+In 1931, Japan invaded Manchuria, followed by a full-scale invasion of China in 1937.
+World War II devastated the ROC, leading to enormous loss of life and material destruction.
+Japan surrendered in September 1945 and Taiwan was placed under Chinese administration.
+Civil war resumed, and the CCP's People's Liberation Army began to gain the upper hand in 1948.
+The People's Republic of China was proclaimed in October 1949 amid the ROC's exodus to Taiwan.